 The newer, HDMI 2.1 standard, on the other hand, boasts nearly three times the bandwidth (48 Gbps), supporting uncompressed 8K video at up to 60 Hz, or 4K video at up to 120 Hz.

 Now, just because the new consoles use the HDMI 2.1 connection, it doesn't mean you have to get a TV with that connectivity.
 The new standard is backward-compatible with the HDMI 2.0b connection used on TVs from the past couple of years, so you can still fire up a game on your older 4K TV (or even full-HD TV for 1080p goodness) without worrying about whether it will work.
-But if you want to get the best 4K capability from your Xbox Series X or PS5 later this year, you'll want a TV with HDMI 2.1, and that limits your options when buying TVs.
+But if you want to get the best 4K capability from your Xbox Series X or PS5, you'll want a TV with HDMI 2.1, and that limits your options when buying TVs.

 What TVs have HDMI 2.1?

 Even among the top TV brands, HDMI 2.1 connectivity is still rare.
 LG leads the pack on this front, with HDMI 2.1 in all of the ports on the company's OLED TVs last year.
 Samsung offered HDMI 2.1 in only its most premium 4K model, the Q90 QLED, and Sony didn't offer HDMI 2.1 on any of its sets.
-However, as new models come in 2020, we should see several more 4K TVs with HDMI 2.1 and the 120-Hz displays to support the higher frame rate offered by the new game consoles.
+However, as we head into 2021 we should see several more 4K TVs with HDMI 2.1 and the 120-Hz displays to support the higher frame rate offered by the new game consoles.

 Right now, our absolute favorite TV is the LG CX OLED, which also leads our list of the best TVs on the market.
 It's also the only one with full HDMI 2.1 implementation, where other manufacturers have offered only one port in four with HDMI 2.1 or offer limited implementations that omit important features.
 If you're buying a TV today and want something that will give you the best 4K gaming experience you can get from the upcoming game consoles, this LG is it.